ASIA

 As I mentioned, it was initially envisioned that each of the park’s lands would have its own ride with the scope of Africa’s Safari.
 For Asia, that was meant to be Tiger River Rapids – a sort of “water safari” that would see guests float past Asian animals, mixing in the white water “thrills” of a flume ride.
 As the story goes, what ultimately ended this pursuit was that inevitable backlash of making some of the park’s animals visible only for those who met the height, health, and safety requirements of a water-based thrill ride.

-I don’t think it’s controversial to say that Disney has never quite figured out how to use these free-floating rapids rides.
+I don’t think it’s controversial to say that Disney has never quite figured out how to use these rapids rides.
 The company has three (Kali, Grizzly River Run at California Adventure, and Roaring Rapids in Shanghai) and all three of them are criticized for being fairly barren and boring.
-I know, I know – no one’s riding these rapids rides for the #story, and the whole point is to just get soaked – hence the very long waits on hot days.
-Kali River Rapids is probably even the best of the bunch.
-But I don’t think it’s an all-time classic whose acreage should never be put to another use… (Hint hint!)
+I know, I know – no one’s riding these rapids rides for the #story, and the whole point is to just get soaked, so hour-plus waits on hot days demonstrate their usefulness in park lineups.
+But Kali in particular is positioned both physically and figuratively in the park in such a way that I don’t think it would be sacrilegious to use its acreage another way… (hint hint…)

 A second half of Asia was unveiled in 2006 with the opening of EXPEDITION EVEREST.
 In the land’s mythology, Serka Zong is a municipality on the outskirts of Anandapur, bordering the Himalayan Mountains and more influenced by the architecture and history of Tibet and Nepal.
 The opening of that half of the land also completed an “outer loop” around the lagoon portion of the Discovery River, connecting Asia to the theater in Dinoland.